top of page

 FINE ART PHOTOGRAPHY

-In May 2021, she presented her first solo exhibition at Galería Casa Terra in Mexico City.
-Her piece Golden, part of the Pandemic Illusion series, received international recognition when it was highlighted by ArtFinder as one of the most notable works by an emerging artist.
-That same year, her work ON was selected for the auction Un Nudo en la Garganta, organized by Fundación Origen, where it was showcased alongside pieces by renowned artists such as Pantaleón Ruiz, Brian Nissen, and Betsabeé Romero.
+In 2021, she held her first solo exhibition at Galería Casa Terra in Mexico City, where her piece Golden (from the series Pandemic Illusion) was highlighted by ArtFinder among its selection of outstanding emerging artists.
+That same year, her work ON was included in Un nudo en la garganta, a charity auction organized by Fundación Origen, alongside renowned contemporary figures such as Pantaleón Ruiz, Brian Nissen, and Betsabeé Romero.

 17.CR.jpg